pouriamoosavi/bade/README.md

 ## Config
 `sshConfig` key would be passed to <a href="https://www.npmjs.com/package/ssh2">`ssh2`</a> `connect` method directly.
 So all the valid inputs for `connect` method can be passed inside `sshConfig` key.
+It is possible to use either a private key or a password to authenticate to the server.
+If the config does not have either of these keys, a prompt will be shown asking for the password.

 ## Example
 A simple example: